Fed's Williams touts need for more market data transparency

 Williams, whose comments came from a text prepared for delivery before an event at his bank on the Treasury market, did not comment on the monetary policy outlook.

-Williams also noted that data can be misused, noting that during the recent inflation surge many have referred to market-based price pressure measures based on inflation option pricing.
+Williams also noted data can be misused, saying that during the recent inflation surge many have referred to market-based price pressure measures based on inflation option pricing, but that the quotes came from models rather than real-world trading.

-“Based on our market contacts and public reporting of derivatives transactions, these aren’t data at all.
-There have been no trades reported in the U.S. inflation options market since early 2021,” and what has been quoted has been based on models rather than actual real-world trading.
+"Based on our market contacts and public reporting of derivatives transactions, these aren't data at all.
+There have been no trades reported in the U.S. inflation options market since early 2021," he said.

-In separate comments for the conference, Michelle Neal, who leads the bank’s Markets Group, also touted the need for more transparency in the bond market.
+Other market participants during the conference on Thursday voiced concerns over the lack of transparency in certain parts of the U.S. Treasury market.

+"I am looking forward to the increased transparency in on-the-run transaction data" that industry participants are working toward, said Michelle Neal, who leads the New York bank's Markets Group.

 ((Michael.Derby@thomsonreuters.com;))